Ravi352/Dog-Breed-AI-System/README.md

 # Dog-Breed-AI-System

-The syetm follows some of the steps
+The system follows some of the steps

 1. Cleaning the preprocessing the Dataframe which is analyzed and completed using some assumtions which is given in the "PreProcessing.ipynb" file.